-Satisfying customers is increasingly challenging because customer have new expectations for the restaurant experience thanks to third-party platforms like Grubhub and non-traditional dining experiences like curbside pickup.
+Customer satisfaction in the restaurant industry is increasingly challenging because of new expectations for the experience thanks to third-party delivery platforms like Grubhub and non-traditional dining experiences like curbside pickup.

 - How the rise of new technology shifted customer expectations

 - What you can do to optimize the in-house experience for the modern diner

 Customer Satisfaction in the Restaurant Industry Trend 1: The Rise of New Technology in Food Orders

 A major force in the push for technological advancements in dining is the rise in spending power, especially on the digital front due to the COVID-19 pandemic.
 Today’s restaurateurs are adapting their business to meet the challenges of the pandemic while also attracting younger audiences in two main ways: online ordering and automated kiosks.